 Facebook is the most popular social networking website.
 It helps a lot to do social marketing.
 Now Facebook is just like an addiction for everyone who is using it.
 There are a lot of information exchanges happen daily through Facebook.
-So, some serious bloggers start paying their attention on Facebook and threat it as a medium to promote and share stuffs with their friends.
+So, some serious bloggers start paying their attention to Facebook and treat it as a medium to promote and share stuff with their friends.

-If you are using WordPress than you have an edge because there are lots of plugin can help you to do that.
+If you are using WordPress then you have an edge because there are lots of plugins can help you to do that.
 I will provide a list of these plugins also.
-The first thing you have to do is to create a Facebook fan page and then display on you blog.
+The first thing you have to do is to create a Facebook fan page and then display on your blog.
 You can use it for business purpose as well.
-If you don’t know how to create Facebook fan page, visit on the following link: How To Integrate Facebook With WordPress Automatically.
+If you don’t know how to create a Facebook fan page, visit the following link: How To Integrate Facebook With WordPress Automatically.

 After creating your fan page, you need people who like your page.
-To achieve this goal Andrea Vahl have done a tremendous job to compile a list of these resources on CopyBlogger.
-Which tells you how to attract people to like your fan page and you can measures your progress.
+To achieve this goal Andrea Vahl has done a tremendous job to compile a list of these resources on CopyBlogger.
+Which tells you how to attract people to like your fan page and you can measure your progress.
 Hope you must enjoy these resources as I did.

 All about Facebook Fan Page

-In this article he explain, What is Facebook profile? how to use it for marketing? what is Facebook page? and what are Groups, Pages, Places, and Events can help you to do marketing.
+In this article he explains, What is Facebook profile? how to use it for marketing? what is a Facebook page? and what are Groups, Pages, Places, and Events can help you to do marketing?